antonioleal/myslackbuilds/README.md

  or macOS computer to play your old BBC games or develop new BBC software. more info at https://github.com/tom-seddon/b2

+## arqiver (Simple Qt archive manager)

+ arqiver is a simple Qt archive manager.
+It serves as a front-end for libarchive (bsdtar), gzip and 7z.

 ## yaze-ag (yet another z80 emulator )